fiorenzo1963/es100-wwvb-refclock/README.md

 update_shm_oneshot: shm->valid = 0, shm->count = 7, shm->nsamples = 3
 update_shm_oneshot: shm->valid = 1, shm->count = 8, shm->nsamples = 3
 ```
+* Due to the high jitter latency of the received WWVB timestamp, it will be quite a while before the phase offset goes within a few tens of milliseconds of UTC(USNO).
+* Add **minpoll** and **maxpoll** parameters if ntp itself cannot figure out a suitable time constant.
-* Due to the high jitter latency of the received WWVB timestamp, it will be several hours before the phase offset goes within a few tens of milliseconds of UTC(USNO).
-In the above example, the other stratum-1 clocks are accurate within 10-30 microseconds, so if you have a similar setup, the phase offset of the other clocks should show the offset from UTC(USNO).
+* In the above ntpq output example, the other reference clocks are accurate within 10-30 microseconds, so if you have a similar setup, the phase offset should show the offset from UTC(USNO).

 ## TODO